2015-16 Accountability Updates

 More information about Wisconsin’s new accountability system is available here: http://dpi.wi.gov/accountability.

-Questions and comments about the Public District and School Report Cards may be sent to email@example.com.
-DPI is committed to ongoing review of the new accountability system and your input is welcome.
+Questions and comments about the Public District and School Report Cards may be sent to firstname.lastname@example.org.
+DPI is committed to ongoing review of the school and district accountability system and your input is welcome.